pjotrp/bioruby-exominer/README.md

 of the files too.

 The initial symbol list with aliases can be fetched/generated from external sources, such as NCBI, Biomart and/or Bio2rdf.
-Some example scripts are in ./scripts.
+Some examples are listed in this README and related scripts are in ./scripts.
 For a more specific treatment of design and input/output of exominer, see ./doc/design.md.

 Questions to ask from the RDF